meilisearch/meili-aoc/README.md

 Even kids in Antarctica must receive their well deserved gifts!

 **You need to find how many stops Santa will make.**
-The number of stops will help Santa know how many carots they needs to bring for their dear reindeers.
+The number of stops will help Santa know how many carrots they needs to bring for their dear reindeer.

 ```
 Step 0: We're at Santa's house